 Formed Police Unit Command Staff Training Needs Assessment

 Conducted in 2017-18, to identify training needs of commanders and command staff of Formed Police Units (FPUs) and gaps in pre-deployment training of FPU command staff.
-The TNA utilised a competency-based approach focusing on knowledge to enhance, skills to develop, and behavior/mindset to adjust.
+The TNA utilised a competency-based approach focusing on knowledge to enhance, skills to develop, and behaviour/mindset to adjust.
 Surveys were carried out in UNAMID, MINUSMA, UNMISS, MONUSCO and MINUSCA across military, police and personnel, as well as mission leadership.

 To read this TNA, click here.